Apress/pro-asp.net-core-6/typos.md

 ---

-The text that describes the unit test on p196 says:
+One page 196, the  text that describes the unit test says:

 > and then call the `List` action method